 CI/CD stands for Continuous Integration and Continuous Deployment, that is as soon as a code is pushed in the repository, it builds the code and if the testing is passed the code is deployed to the stipulated environment.

-You may also like to explore below AWS Articles.
+You may also like to explore the below AWS Articles.

 In this article, we covered pertinent details about AWS CodePipeline and answered many more related questions and doubts about it.
 The article discussed: